 An orientation will be provided by the Court Administrator's office advising you of the jury selection procedure.
 During the jury selection you will be told about the length of the trial.
 Any conflicts that you may have will be addressed during the jury selection.

 Lehigh County follows a "one day, one trial" procedure.
+If the jury selection is lengthy due to the nature of the case, or if unforeseen circumstances arise, the court may require jurors to return a second day.
 If you are not chosen to serve on a jury on the day you report, you will not have to return a second day.
-You may, however, be required to report for a second day, even if you are not serving on a trial.
-This does not occur often.
-If the jury selection is lengthy due to the nature of the case, or if unforeseen circumstances arise, the court may require jurors to return a second day.
 If you are selected as a juror, you will serve until the trial is concluded.
 Typical cases are two or three days including the jury selection day.
 The trial will begin immediately after the jury selection.

 Pennsylvania law provides that you are entitled to receive per diem compensation even if you are not selected to serve on a jury.
 You will receive $9.00 for each day of service for the first three days, and $25.00 for each day thereafter, plus mileage for each day of service.
 The mileage is based on the zip code of your home address.
-Checks will be sent within 3 weeks.
+You will receive a debit card when you report for jury service.
+Payment will be loaded to the debit card approximately one week from the last day you serve.

 Pennsylvania law does not exclude persons due to their age.
-However Lehigh County's policy is if you are 75 or older you may request to be excused.
-It is one of the questions on the online questionnaire.
+However, if you are 75 years of age or older, state law allows that you can request to be excused from jury service.

 Lehigh County has a liberal deferment policy.
 You may select a deferment date when completing the online questionnaire.
 Last minute emergency deferments will also be considered.
 You can only request one deferment via the online questionnaire.
 The court prefers to grant only one postponement.